-- Put a pail under the water source of your sink
+- Put a pail under the water source of your sink.

 You’ll probably want to use your garden hose to run cold water through it.
 You’ll discover two water sources beneath your sink.
-Cold water is normally dispensed from the right-hand water source.
+Cold water is usually dispensed from the right-hand water source.
 Place your pail beneath it to catch any leaking water that has already entered the line.

-- Turn the water source valve off
+- Turn the water source valve off.

 - Take the existing water line out of the water source using a wrench

-The water line is often a metal threaded hose that connects a valved water supply to the faucet’s base.
+The water line is often a threaded metal hose that connects a valved water supply to the faucet’s base.
 Unplug the hose from the water source, but keep the connection to the faucet.

 - Tighten the three-way compression adapter to the water source